What is cycle syning, and why are so many people talking about it? Let’s break it down.

 • Steamed or sautéed vegetables and salads are ideal for light, nutritious eating.

-Relations: As your estrogen levels increase, so too does your libido, enhancing your desire and making this a peak time for intimacy.
+Relations: As estrogen levels rise, many people notice an increase in libido, making this a popular time for intimacy.
 This phase also opens up opportunities to strengthen your connection with your partner through new experiences.
 Whether it’s trying out a new restaurant or exploring new things in the bedroom, this can be a wonderful time to deepen your bond.

-Career & Productivity: Creativity and mind clarity are at their peak, making it an ideal time to start new projects, hold strategic meetings, and focus on creative work.
+Career & Productivity: Many people feel especially clear-minded and creative in this phase, so it can be a good time to start new projects, hold strategic meetings, and focus on creative work.
 With high motivation, you can make the most of this phase.

 Suggestions: Uplifting Psytrance Playlist | Little Miss Sunshine